Coping with Microaggressions in Manhattan (NYC)

 “the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership.”
 (Sue, 2010)

-They always seemed subtle to you, even when people intended them as compliments, but you learned to read between the lines and notice the implicit put-down or jabs they contained.
+They always seemed subtle to you, even when people intended them as compliments, but you learned to read between the lines and notice the subtle put-downs and jabs they contained.

 Microaggressions often leave you (whether as a person of color, woman, LGBTQ person, and/or the intersections in the between) with a sense of confusion that makes you doubt your own reality and wonder what the fuck just happened.